Amendment of the Children (Education and Care Services) Supplementary Provisions Act

-If your service is covered by the Children (Education and Care Services) Supplementary Provisions Act 2011 (NSW) you can access the relevant forms here.
+If your service is covered by the Children (Education and Care Services) Supplementary Provisions Amendment Act 2018 (NSW) you can access the relevant forms here.

-the Children (Education and Care Services) Supplementary Provisions Act 2011 to bring standards into line with those for services regulated under the National Law.
+Changes have been made to the Children (Education and Care Services) Supplementary Provisions Act 2011 and the Children (Education and Care Services) Supplementary Provisions Regulation to bring standards into line with those for services regulated under the National Law.

 The major changes include: